shlomif/shlomif-tech-diary/how-Bar-Refaeli-can-avoid-appearing-self-centred.md

 Title: How to avoid appearing self-centred (w.r.t @BarRefaeli)
 ==============================================================

 Today I'm going to talk about how to avoid looking self-centred.
-And I'm going to focus on @BarRefaeli ( http://en.wikipedia.org/wiki/Bar_Refaeli ;
+Moreover, I'm going to focus on @BarRefaeli ( http://en.wikipedia.org/wiki/Bar_Refaeli ;
 http://twitter.com/BarRefaeli ), who is the wonderful "alpha female" of Israel, and is not really self-centred, but certainly appears to be so.

-First of all, there is the golem effect between Refaeli and the rest of Israel (see the opening paragraphs of https://en.wikipedia.org/wiki/Pygmalion_effect ) where people expect her to be self-centred and underperform and she thinks people think so in a malicious cycle.
+First of all, there is the golem effect between Refaeli and the rest of Israel (see the opening paragraphs of the Pygmalion effect wikipedia article: https://en.wikipedia.org/wiki/Pygmalion_effect ) where people expect her to be self-centred and underperform and she thinks people think so in a malicious cycle.
 It is up to her to break it.